whaiman/rss-feed-tui/README.md

 - Linux - fully tested and works great
 - macOS - should work out of the box
-- Windows - fully teste and works great
+- Windows - fully tested and works great

 ## Usage